 However, in the case with strength and power athletes, it’s whole different ball game.
 This would include Olympic lifters, strongmen, and powerlifters.
 In these particular sports, you’re judged on your ability to move a weight through a specific range of motion.
 When you’re deadlifting, doing clean and jerks, or squatting with a weight that’s 85% or more of your 1 rep max, then a good, solid weightlifting belt will be advantageous to your performance and also help reduce the risk of injury.

 (Click The Image Below.)

-Weight belts increase intra-abdominal pressure, which increases stability of the spine, core, and lower back muscles.
-With this extra support a strength or power athlete will generally be able to lift more weight during compound movements where the lower back is under a lot of exertion.
+Weight belts increase intra-abdominal pressure, which increases the stability of the spine, core, and lower back muscles.
+With this extra support, a strength or power athlete will generally be able to lift more weight during compound movements where the lower back is under a lot of exertion.
 I have several friends who are world class powerlifters who swear that a good weight belt will add 20-30 pounds on their deadlift and 50-80 pounds on to their squat.
 That’s significant!

 Wearing A Belt For Other Exercises

 In contrast, wearing a weight belt during exercises that don’t place any significant stress on the lower back, e.g., leg presses, leg extensions, barbell curls, triceps pushdowns, dumbbell presses, deltoid raises, etc., is pretty much useless and will only serve to weaken your core, abdominal, and lower back muscles.

 Consider a weight belt the same as you would a pair of crutches.
 If you use them all of the time, the muscles those crutches are supporting will atrophy because an external means of support is doing their work for them.
 Most people who are new to training generally have weak core, abdominal, and lower back muscles.
 So, over-reliance on a weight belt will only mask this deficiency.